 - Many supplements use inferior, inexpensive nutrients that have low absorption.

-- Supplements should use the form of a nutrient cited in studies.
+- Supplements should use doses of nutrients shown to work in studies.

 - Supplements should provide the active forms of folate and Vitamin B12 that the body can actually use

 by Dr. John Neustadt

 Walk into any supermarket, drugstore or health food store across America, and you’ll see shelves and overflowing aisles dedicated to supplements—vitamins, minerals, herbs, and blends for everything from healthy sleep to healthy weight, optimal mood, strong bones, balanced blood sugar levels, high energy, optimal digestion and more.
 The bottles seem to beckon with golden promise, but it’s difficult to determine how valid any of their claims are.

 The FDA regulates the manufacturing of supplements, but as they state on their own website: “The FDA is not authorized to review dietary supplement products for safety and effectiveness before they are marketed.1“ This leaves consumers vulnerable to either outright fraud or to inferior grade nutrients.

 How can you determine whether the product you’re buying is made from the highest-quality, most absorbable, well-tolerated ingredients?
 How do you know the blends are properly balanced and reflect the latest scientific research?
 Are you sure the amounts claimed on the label accurately reflect what’s in the bottle?